 Blending in with this abundant wildlife are over 100 tribal groups and others of Indian, English and German ancestry.
-Even beyond its spectacular beauty, Tanzania’s warm, welcoming and loving people make it an ideal setting in which to discover the new joy in your own life.
+Beyond its spectacular beauty, Tanzania’s warm, welcoming and loving people make it an ideal setting for self-discovery.

 Construct classrooms and laboratory facilities, teach English, and initiate health education classes for your village school.

 Learn to cook ugali and sukumaweeki with your host mother.